ForbesLindesay/atdatabases/docs/dataloader.md

 <collapse-heading/>

-You can also add a cache by wrapping the batched function in `dedupeAsync`
+You can also add a cache by wrapping the batched function in `dedupeAsync`.

 <collapse-body/>